-The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from approximately 7 million hospital stays.
-The 1999 NIS contains all discharge data from about 1,000 hospitals located in 24 States, approximating a 20-percent stratified sample of U.S. community hospitals.
-The NIS is available for a 12-year time period, from 1988 to 1999, allowing analysis of trends over time.
+The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from 5 to 8 million hospital stays from about 1000 hospitals sampled to approximate a 20-percent stratified sample of U.S. community hospitals.
+The NIS is available for a 13-year time period, from 1988 to 2000, allowing analysis of trends over time.